Older Adults & Caregivers in Public Health Emergencies

 We collaborated to create a new online resource: Search.
 Find.
 Help.

 Our research culminated in the mid-2021 launch of Search.Find.Help.org, a new website supported by the CDC Foundation, with technical assistance from the Centers for Disease Control and Prevention (CDC).
 NORC worked with our partner Burness.
 The online library has links to over 300 resources we identified as helpful.
 It enables organizations and staff at organizations supporting older adults and caregivers to search keywords such as “telehealth" and “disabilities” and find services that these populations need in public health emergencies, including hurricanes and wildfires.
-During its first 15 months, the site logged over 80,000 page views.
-NORC continues to update the online library of resources.
+Between June 2021 and May 2024, the site logged over 97,000 users.
 In response to our research, the CDC Foundation also funded a community-based grant program to help older people get needed services during the pandemic.

 Related Tags